Zoey the Zebra – Free Crochet Pattern

 R6: 1 SC in each st around.
 (18 sts)

 R7: *2 SC in next st, 1 SC in each of the next 2 sts.
-Repeat from * an additional 2 times.
+Repeat from * an additional 2 times (3 repeats in total).
 1 SC in each of the next 9 sts around.
 (21 sts)

 Using color B (shown as dark gray):